 |Motion is both in the direction of propagation and perpendicular (in a vertical plane).||VR 2.0–4.5 km/s in the Earth depending on frequency of the propagating wave.||Rayleigh waves are also dispersive and the amplitudes generally decrease with depth in the Earth.
 Appearance and particle motion are similar to water waves.|

 How are earthquakes located?

 By looking at the seismograms from different recording stations, we can find out the epicentre of the earthquake.
 The signals arrive first at the closest station and last at the one furthest away.
-The time difference between the P- and S-waves tells us the distance the earthquake is from the seismograph.
-If we calculate the S minus P time to determine distance from the seismometer, at all three stations, we can work out where the epicentre of the earthquake is.
+The time difference between the P- and S-waves tells us the distance the earthquake is from the seismometer.
+If we calculate the S minus P time to determine distance from the seismometer at three stations, we can work out where the epicentre of the earthquake is.